jose383/COVID-19-Data-Visualization/README.md

 ## Getting Started

+1) Clone the github repository to a local folder

-Create a new branch with any name followed by your name and use that branch, for example dev-jose, graphs-jose, query-jose, etc.
+2) Create a new branch with any name followed by your name and use that branch, for example dev-jose, graphs-jose, query-jose, etc. ```git checkout -b graphs-jose```

 **Remember** We never work on the Main Branch even if it is our own repository.
 Branches get merged later once it is done and working fine.
 Once the branch is merged to Main, it is recommended to delete the branch and create new one from Main to work on another feature.
 DON'T create a Branch from your previous branch, otherwise it will cause conflicts because the Main branch is the one with the updates from other people and you would be working on an very outdated version.[Learn more about Branches here!](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)